What props will I need for the Practical Strength courses? If I don't have something, can I still participate?

-Can I join the Practical Strength - Group Training community without taking the Foundations courses?
+Can I join the Progressions without taking the Foundations course?

-I highly recommend taking Foundations 1-3 prior to starting Practical Strength Group Training.
-The Foundations courses lay the essential base of strength for movements required Group Training.
+I highly recommend taking Foundations for two to three months prior to starting the Progressions workouts.
+The Foundations training provides you the essential base of strength for movements required in Progressions.

 I have pain.
 Can you tell me what is causing it?